CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Requirements/RequirementTypes.md

 ## Inverted Requirements:
-Inverted Requirements are a 1.4.0 CompatSkills feature only!
+Inverted requirements are a 1.4.0+ CompatSkills feature only!
-Inverted Requirements are unlocked when you do not have the required component.
+Inverted requirements are unlocked as long as you do not have the required component.
-Inverted Skill Requirement is unlocked when you do not have the specified level of the skill or higher.
+An Inverted Skill Requirement is unlocked as long as you do not have the specified level of the skill or higher.
 The Inverted-Syntaxes are as follows:
 ```
 Example: